thepeterstone/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>hostname</td>
-<td>Name unique across your account representing the machine that the proxy is running on.
-The hostname is used to tag proxy metrics, such as JVM statistics, per-proxy point rates, and so on.
-It is not used to tag your metrics.</td>
+<td>A name unique across your account representing the machine that the proxy is running on.
+The hostname is not used to tag your metrics; rather, it's used to tag proxy metrics, such as JVM statistics, per-proxy point rates, and so on.</td>
 <td>A string containing alphanumeric characters and periods.</td>
 <td>&nbsp;</td>
 </tr>